mira97ali/alx-low_level_programming/0x00-hello_world/README.md

 Created the file 5-printf.c

 Wrote a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line

+6. Size is not grandeur, and territory does not make a nation

+Created 6-size.c

+Wrote a C program that prints the size of various types on the computer it is compiled and run on